Paediatric General Practice Residency

 - $70 CAD application fee

-- A DDS or DMD degree from a CDAC-accredited program or reciprocal degree from an accredited institution, eligibility for student licensure in Nova Scotia, and a NDEB certificate http://pdbns.ca/applicants/dentists/registration-licensing-requirements-student-licensure
+- A DDS or DMD degree from a CDAC-accredited program or reciprocal degree from an accredited institution.

-- Official academic transcripts from all colleges and universities that you have attended, forwarded directly to the Registrar's Office by the issuing institutions
+- Official academic transcripts from all colleges and universities that you have attended, forwarded directly from the institutions to Dr. Evan Shaw at the IWK Health Centre dental department.

 - A current curriculum vitae